-Eat foods rich in potassium such as bananas and oranges.
-This can help replenish electrolytes lost due to diarrhea.
+Eat foods rich in potassium, such as bananas and oranges.
+This can help replace electrolytes lost due to diarrhea.

 Eat small, frequent meals.

 Drink plenty of fluids.
-Clear liquids and flat light sodas, such as ginger ale, are best.
-This can help replenish fluids lost due to diarrhea, and prevent dehydration.
+Clear liquids, sports drinks, and flat light sodas such as ginger ale are best.
+They can help replace fluids lost due to diarrhea, and prevent dehydration.

 Try not to eat foods that are fried, greasy, spicy, or sweet.

-Ongoing diarrhea is not something you have to live with.
-Talk with your doctor.
-Medicine to stop diarrhea may be prescribed.
-Your doctor may also suggest using an ointment to soothe irritation.
-Keeping the anal area clean helps as well.
-Do not take any over-the-counter product without asking your doctor first.
+Ongoing diarrhea is not something you have to live with and it can become dangerous.
+Talk with your healthcare provider about your risk for diarrhea, what you can do to try to prevent it, and what you should do if it starts.
+You may be given medicine to stop diarrhea or help keep it from starting.
+Your healthcare provider may also suggest using an ointment to soothe irritation.
+Keeping the anal area clean with a mild soap or baby wipes helps as well.
+Don’t take any over-the-counter product without asking your provider first.

 See your healthcare provider if any of the following occur: